iriiiina/scripts/README.md

 ## nortal-logo.sh
     ./nortal-logo.sh
 Prints picture of Nortal logo.
+See blog post about it: [Bash Scripts for Working With Documentation](http://ivanova-irina.blogspot.com.ee/2015/09/bash-scripts-for-working-with.html)

 ## bug.sh
     ./bug.sh
 Prints picture of a bug.
+See blog post about it: [Bash Scripts for Working With Documentation](http://ivanova-irina.blogspot.com.ee/2015/09/bash-scripts-for-working-with.html)
 ## Scripts for Updates on Tomcat 6
     ./deploy-many-wars-from-file-on-tomcat6.sh
     ./deploy-new-war-on-tomcat6.sh